Basic Operations

 • (Note that “Assign neurons” has no effect for this method of creating a workspace.)

 • The workspace will be created, and it will automatically immediately load in the Horta Control Center.
-The workspace name and sample name will appear in the workspace controls area.
+The workspace name and sample name will appear in the “WORKSPACE” section.
 The workspace will also appear in the Data Explorer under “Workspaces” in your home directory (you may need to refresh the explorer).

 • Once the workspace has been created, you can open it again just like you’d open a sample, by right-clicking the workspace in the Data Explorer and choosing “Open in Horta”.